sysdiglabs/terraform-google-secure-for-cloud/CONTRIBUTE.md

 ### Terraform Backend

-Because CI/CD sometimes fail, we setup the Terraform state to be handled in backend within the AWS `draios-demo` env
+Because CI/CD sometimes fail, we setup the Terraform state to be handled in backend (s3+dynamo) within the Sysdig AWS backend (sysdig-test-account).
-- S3 bucket `kitchen-terraform`
-- Dynamo-DB table `kitchen_test` (eu-west-3)

 In order to be able to use this Terraform backend AWS credentials are configured as Github project secret

-### Deployed infrastructure resources (consolidation WIP)
+### Deployed infrastructure resources

-We are running this tests in a personal account until we get access to **draios** GCP projects.
+Check project github secrets for clarification

 # Release